 I wasn’t totally sure about the Iron Bridge, it looked a very long way down, of course I acted brave like terriers are meant to be, but I was glad when we were back on solid ground.
 The rock garden was brilliant though, and we had great fun trying our paws at dog parkour; did you know that is actually a dog sport and I must say I think we’d excel at it.

 After a couple of hours of exploration we headed to the tea rooms for a bite to eat.
 Dogs are very welcome in the courtyard where there is lots of seating for humans.
-Rachel went in to order some food whilst we waited outside with mum.
+Rachel ordered some food to take away whilst we waited outside with mum.
 It was fairly busy so while we were waiting we quickly worked out that if we lay down and watched the world go by we’d be given treats – humans are so easy to train!
 Soon, the food appeared with soup and bread to begin with, great choice Rachel, we love bread and we knew that if we relaxed at her feet she would dutifully give us some.
 Dessert was chocolate cake - oh dear Rachel, did you not know we aren’t allowed chocolate, you must try harder next time.
 Good job you had plenty of dog treats for us.

 Sadly, it was time to go home... or so we thought.
 We’d only been in the car for ten minutes and were still in the grounds when we stopped and jumped out again to have a stroll around Nelly’s Moss lakes walk.
 I fancied a little splash in the lake but mum had other plans and wouldn’t let me, so we made do with more posing for photographs.